objektwerks/kyo/README.md

 >Effects are *relatively* straightforward to work with and test; while conncurrent effects are not.

 >Kyo is still a work-in-progress, though.
-Moreover, I'm not Kyo guru. :)
+Moreover, I'm no Kyo guru. :)

 Build
 -----